2023 Applications are open!

-The Cabin 8 Artist Residency Program at The Suttle Lodge was created to provide an opportunity for artists and thinkers to commune with nature, the seasonal elements, and their work.
+The Artist Residency Program at The Suttle Lodge was created to provide an opportunity for artists and thinkers to commune with nature, the seasonal elements, and their work.
 We welcome artists and thinkers across all disciplines to apply including illustrators, writers, musicians, spoken word poets, dancers, PhD candidates, etcetera.
+If you have the spark and the know-how, we want to hear from you.

 The Suttle Lodge & Boathouse will provide up to 14 nights of lodging, as well as a small stipend of $200 for food and beverage at our onsite restaurant.
 Our full service restaurant and bar is open year round at the Lodge.